kannisto/Cocop.AmqpMathToolConnector/README.md

 Matlab must have an access to the required JAR libraries.
 Steps:

+1. Retrieve "Cocop.AmqpMathToolConnector" as a JAR file
+    * this is available as a release in the Github page: https://github.com/kannisto/Cocop.AmqpMathToolConnector/releases
+    * alternatively, you can build your own JAR from source code
-1. Retrieve the following libraries as JAR files (unclear if the versions can be different):
+2. Retrieve the following libraries as JAR files (it is unclear if the versions can be different):
     * amqp-client-4.2.2.jar
         * see https://www.rabbitmq.com/download.html
     * commons-logging-1.2.jar
     * slf4j-api-1.7.25.jar
     * slf4j-nop-1.7.25.jar
-2. Copy the JAR files to whatever folder you want to (such as 'C:\\myclasspath')
+3. Copy the JAR files to whatever folder you want to (such as 'C:\\myclasspath')
+    * please avoid a filepath with spaces
-3. In your Matlab preferences folder, create a file called 'javaclasspath.txt'
+4. In your Matlab preferences folder, create a file called 'javaclasspath.txt'
     * to locate this folder, use the 'prefdir' command
         * see https://se.mathworks.com/help/matlab/ref/prefdir.html
     * in the classpath file, add the full path of each JAR file